umang25mei10037-coder/Phishsense-Carnival-Hackathon/README.md

 Efficiency & Scalability: AI allowed a small student team to achieve production-level code quality and comprehensive documentation within the tight constraints of a hackathon.

-🛠️ Key FeaturesFeatureDescriptionPhish ScannerHeuristic engine checking for urgency phrases and malicious URL shorteners.Password AnalyzerReal-time entropy assessment with actionable feedback on complexity.Interactive Quiz6-stage awareness test with immediate feedback and scoring.Safety AuditPersistent checklist to calculate your personal cyber-safety score.Reporting HubDirect links to official authorities like CERT-In (India) and the FTC (USA).
+🛠️ Key FeaturesFeatureDescriptionPhish ScannerHeuristic engine checking for urgency phrases and malicious URL shorteners.Password AnalyzerReal-time entropy assessment with actionable feedback on complexity.Interactive Quiz: 6-stage awareness test with immediate feedback and scoring.Safety Audit: A persistent checklist to calculate your personal cyber-safety score.Reporting HubDirect links to official authorities like CERT-In (India) and the FTC (USA).

-🏆 Hackathon ContextThis project was built for the Carnival Hackathon by students of VIT Bhopal University.
+🏆 Hackathon Context: This project was built for the Carnival Hackathon by students of VIT Bhopal University.
 Team Name: Maverick: Cybersecurity Education & Public SafetyObjective:
 To reduce the success rate of social engineering attacks through accessible, high-tech educational tools.

-⚙️ How to UseClone the repository.
+⚙️ How to Use: Clone the repository.
 Open phishsense.html in any modern web browser.
 No installation required — the project is entirely self-contained in a single file for maximum portability.